 Managing workflows manually

 Most content creation projects have multiple steps that require assets to pass between several team members before they reach completion.
-Without a centralized system that makes it easy for everyone to organize, find, and share assets quickly, creative teams end up engaging in a disjointed, back and forth process of obtaining the right materials for a project.
-Instead of having ready access to everything they need as part of their workflow, collaborators must fall back up on inefficient tools like email to clumsily move projects forward.
+Without a centralized system that makes it easy for everyone to organize, find, and share assets quickly, creative teams end up engaging in a disjointed, back-and-forth process of obtaining the right materials for a project.
+Instead of having ready access to everything they need as part of their creative workflow, collaborators must fall back up on inefficient tools like email to clumsily move projects forward.

 Decentralized content review

 Organizations want to be sure they’re not pushing out content that contains errors, oversights, or other problems, so they frequently have a robust review process to catch potential issues.
 Without some form of automated system in place that efficiently routes content to the right person for approval, this review process can become a chaotic mess that grinds projects to a halt.
 The people tasked with reviewing content often have to spend time tracking down files across multiple platforms or may not even be aware that materials are ready for review.
 These delays create significant bottlenecks that slow production and make it difficult to spot and address issues effectively.

 Making a mistake with copyrighted digital assets can quickly land organizations in costly legal trouble.
 Unfortunately, managing the licensing status of this material manually is next to impossible due to the sheer volume of content most creative departments are working with on a regular basis.
 Without digital rights management (DRM) tools that track how digital assets can be used, it’s easy for someone to accidentally use restricted content improperly.
 This can both expose the organization to liability or undermine business strategies by making proprietary assets publicly available.